-- Off-campus practicum may begin during the Fall Semester of a student's second year. - Maximum number of clinical hours a student may earn off-campus is 250. - The ratio of supervision hours to clinical hours must be in accordance with AAMFT guidelines 81 | MFT Handbook 2022
+- Off campus practicum may begin towards the end of the 2nd Winter semester depending on approval. - Maximum number of clinical hours a student may earn off-campus is 250. - The ratio of supervision hours to clinical hours must be in accordance with AAMFT guidelines

-- for students in training: 1 hour of supervision per 5 clinical hours. - Live or video-audio tape formats should be used at least 50% of the time in supervision.
+- Live or video-audio tape formats should be used at least 50% of the time in supervision.
 Video tapes/DVDs will be transferred by locked file box as applicable. - During the off-campus experience, the student must be concurrently enrolled in MFT 655R or MFT 755R in which they are receiving individual supervision and are registered for the appropriate number of credits and carrying the expected case load at the comprehensive clinic.